AppCentrica-Inc/mvn-buildnum-release/README.md

 This is a minimal implementation of a Maven project using a build server build number for the version number.
 Though primarily intended for a Continuous Deployment environment that requires a fully automated release stategy, it could be used anywhere a simple and reliable Maven release process is desired.
-A blog post describing it in more details can be found here:
+A blog post describing it in more detail can be found here:

     <insert URL when blog is published>